epiglottis-cartilage/shellshock_scope/readme.md

 # Usage

+0. Find out scale on your screen:
+   1. Run `./record.py` and game.
+   2. Start a `firing range` in **Maximize Window / Full Screen** mode (that is at width as your screen) and shoot at speed 100 angle 45.
+   3. Put your mouse on the center of your tank and press `\`.
+   4. Key `\` where your bullet pass through for as many times as you want.
+   5. Key `q` to end recording.
+   6. run `./curve_fit.py` and get the scale.
 1. Execute the trainer (installation see below).
 2. Start "Shellshock Live" (the trainer automatically detects a running instance of "Shellshock Live").
 3. There are four hardcoded keys